natemcmaster/dotnet-serve/README.md

 ## Configuring HTTPS

-`dotnet-serve` supports serving requests over HTTPS.
-You can configure the certificates used for HTTPS in the following ways.

-### Defaults

-If you just run `dotnet serve -S`, it will attempt to find a .pfx or ASP.NET Core dev cert automatically.
+`dotnet serve -S` will serve requests over HTTPS.
+By default, it will attempt to find an appropriate certificate on the mcahine.

-It will look for, in order:
+By default, `dotnet serve` will look for, in order:
  - A pair of files named `cert.pem` and `private.key` in the current directory
  - A file named `cert.pfx` in the current directory
- - The ASP.NET Core Developer Certificate
+ - The ASP.NET Core Developer Certificate (localhost only)

+You can also manually specify certificates as command line options (see below):

+> _See also [this doc](./docs/GenerateCert.md) for how to create a self-signed HTTPS certificate._

 ### .pem files